-“A funky boutique hotel in the leafy suburb of Melrose with every conceivable mod-con, eye-catching contemporary design and its own bistro and champagne bar”
+“A funky boutique hotel in the leafy suburb of Melrose with eye-catching contemporary design and its own bistro and champagne bar”

-A predominantly beige and white colour scheme provides a quiet backdrop for immensely colourful furnishings and fabrics.
-Suede sofas and pouffes in cool blue and tangerine, pinky-orange table cloths and shiny cérise bar stools sit alongside more ethnic elements like carved ebony tables, besbok and antelope skin rugs and kuba cloth wall hangings.
-The Peech’s 16 stylish and airy bedrooms have every mod-con, the bistro restaurant is the talk of the town, there’s a rotating exhibition of paintings and photography, and the hotel is imbued by the easy, open nature of its young owners.
+A predominantly beige and white colour scheme provides a quiet backdrop for some colourful furnishings and fabrics: ochre velvet sofas and feature wallpapers mix with more ethnic elements like carved ebony tables, blesbok and antelope skin rugs and kuba cloth wall hangings.
+The Peech’s 16 stylish and airy bedrooms have every mod-con, the bistro restaurant is up to the mark, there’s a rotating exhibition of paintings and photography, and the hotel is imbued by the easy, open nature of its young owners.

-- Fabulous light-filled bedrooms with stacks of designer attitude
+- Spacious light-filled bedrooms with stacks of designer attitude

 - A quiet garden, dripping in greenery, with a small swimming pool and lots of shaded spots and loungers

-- The restaurant is amongst the city’s best: there’s no need to leave the hotel if you’re looking for top-notch cuisine
+- The bistro serves delicious food so there’s no need to leave the hotel if you’re looking for top-notch cuisine

-- Melrose is one of Johannesburg's most attractive suburbs with a great choice of bars and restaurants, and it's close to both Rosebank and Sandton
+- Melrose is one of Johannesburg's most attractive suburbs with a great choice of bars, restaurants and shops, and it's close to both Rosebank and Sandton

-- Some feedback suggests that hotel-arranged taxis can be unreliable, so be sure to give yourself plently of time
+- Some feedback suggests that hotel-arranged taxis can be unreliable, so be sure to give yourself plenty of time

 - Johannesburg does have safety issues - but The Peech is in a good neighbourhood and is designed to ensure security so that guests feel at ease